 Pelvic Inflammatory Disease

-What is pelvic inflammatory disease?
+What is pelvic inflammatory disease (PID)?

 What are the signs and symptoms of PID?

-- Nausea or vomiting
+- Fever or chills

 - Pain during sex, especially if your PID is new